 Research

-We are interested in understanding processes and developing techniques for imaging and characterization of the part of the upper part of the Earth's crust that man can reach with boreholes.
+We are interested in understanding processes and developing techniques for imaging and characterisation of the part of the upper part of the Earth's crust that man can reach with boreholes.
 The EEG group is investigating all areas of applied geophysics from acquisition to processing, modelling and inversion for exploration and environmental problems.
 Although the main focus is on the seismic method, other techniques are also well covered.

 Currently, the group's research is mainly focused on the following areas: